kircherlab/MPRAOligoDesign/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs is via a config file.
 An example conmfig can be found in the `config/` folder.
 Adjust `config_test_samples.yml` to configure the workflow execution.
-For each input strategy you use (see above) You have to sepcify tab separated files with the (unique) sample id and where the input files are located in your file system.
-You can use relative or full paths (full paths recommended). relative means relative to your excecution folder.
+For each input strategy you use (see above) You have to specify tab separated files with the (unique) sample id and where the input files are located in your file system.
+You can use relative or full paths (full paths recommended). relative means relative to your execution folder.

 ### Step 3: Install Snakemake